Hecto-Financial/API-documentation/README-Easy Cash Payment.md

 ![image](https://github.com/Hecto-Financial/API-documentation/assets/73467915/e4612d54-1aac-42e9-b738-7e4bb8a528bb)

-1. Request mobile verification
-2. Mobile verification request response
-3. Request mobile verification check
-4. Mobile verification check response
-5. Request account holder name inquiry
-6. Account holder name inquiry request response
-7. ARS authentication request
-8. ARS authentication w/customer’s mobile
-9. ARS authentication request response
-10. ARS authentication check request
-11. ARS authentication check request response
-12. Account registration request
-13. Account registration request response
-14. Payment request to registered account
-15. Payment request response
+(1) Self-authentication with customer’s mobile information (3) Self-authentication result inquiry
+(5) After phone self-authentication, use the name and account details to execute account holder name inquiry.
+(7) Withdrawal transfer registration evidence is created through ARS authentication (12) Account registration (withdrawal transfer registration) (14) Pay with the registered account

 ### 2.2 General
 - Required fields in the request/response parameters use the ‘●’ symbol, and selected fields use the ‘○’ symbol.